-About Dr. Ly Franshaua Pipkins— Psychologist for Black Women in California
+About Dr. Pipkins — Licensed Clinical Psychologist in California

 I intentionally work with a small number of clients at a time so our sessions have room for depth, presence, and connection.
 When you come to therapy with me, you get a grounded space that honors your nervous system, your lived experience, and the full complexity of who you are—relationally, culturally, and individually.

-If you’re longing for therapy that feels steady, warm, attuned, and truly supportive of Black women’s emotional realities, you’re in the right place.
+If you’re longing for therapy that feels steady, warm, attuned, and truly supportive you’re in the right place.

 This free 15-minute phone call is a gentle way to explore fit — no commitment, just space to ask questions and see what support feels right.